Ozempic and Mounjaro are both popular injectable medications used to treat blood sugar levels in adults with type 2 diabetes.

 These medications support cardiovascular health, which is important for people living with diabetes.

-Studies report that after one year of consistent use, people on the maximum dose of Mounjaro (15 mg per week):
+In studies, after 52 weeks, participants on the highest dose of Mounjaro (15 mg per week):

 - Lowered their total cholesterol by about 5.6 percent